Daniel Charles Grose: Biography

 Daniel Charles Grose was born in 1832 in Whitby, England.
 He was one of a half-dozen children born to Daniel Henderson and Sarah Rachel Grose.

 The Grose family were actors and performers who travelled throughout the north of England for most of the 1830s and 1840s.
 Truly a family affair, a London paper in 1843 described a theatre under the management of Mr [Daniel Henderson] Grose as appearing to "have a gross of little Groses, who constitute his company."

 After serving in the Merchant Navy in the early 1850s, Grose married his first wife, Louisa Askew, on June 8, 1856, at Chatham, Kent, England.
 At the start of the Indian Rebellion of 1857, Grose was employed as a professor in a military staff college.
 As a lieutenant in the Royal East India Engineer Corps, he volunteered for active duty and served until the rebellion was suppressed.

-He was living with his in-laws in England in 1861 but by 1865 he and his wife had moved to Toronto, Ontario where he seems to have described himself for the first time as an artist.
+He was living with his in-laws in England in 1861 but by 1865 he and his wife had moved to Toronto, Province of Canada where he seems to have described himself for the first time as an artist.
 By 1868, Grose and Louisa had moved to Brooklyn, New York, where he lived extensively throughout the rest of his life.
 Louisa died in either 1875 or 1876.
 While visiting his family in Canada in 1875, Grose married his second wife Molly or Mary Jane White.
 This second marriage was not a happy one and after a couple of years they separated.
 Mary returned to her family in New Brunswick, but soon went back to New York where she died in 1881 of "exhaustion due to acute mania."

 On May 25, 1881, in Washington, D.C., Grose married Harriet Estella Smith (1863–1914), also an artist.
 Between 1881 and 1884 Grose and Harriet took a trip around the world.
 They moved back to Brooklyn but continued travelling nearly until his death, leaving New York again in 1895 and not returning from Australia until 1898.
 Grose died in Alexandria, Virginia, at his mother-in-law's house (Mrs. H Dwight Smith) on February 24, 1900.
 His funeral was held the next day in Washington at his former residence.
 His wife Harriet died in Brooklyn, New York on October 6, 1914.